 Tar sands consist of heavy crude oil mixed with sand, clay and bitumen.
-Extraction entails burning natural gas to generate enough heat and steam to melt the oil out of the sand.
+Extraction entails burning natural gas to generate enough heat and steam to liquify the oil in order to extract it.
 As many as five barrels of water are needed to produce a single barrel of oil.

-Tar sands oil is the worst type of oil for the climate, producing three times the greenhouse gas emissions of conventionally produced oil because of the energy required to extract and process tar sands oil.
+Tar sands oil is the worst type of oil for the climate.
+The production of a barrel of tar sands oil produces about three times as much CO2 compared to the production of conventional oil, because of the energy required to extract and process tar sands oil.
 Communities downstream from the tar sands mines report elevated levels of cancer that they blame on toxic contamination of the Athabasca River.